g-merrill/making-a-flask-react-app-from-scratch/README.md

 32) Click the edit button

-33) Copy the value of the DATABASE_URL
+33) Copy the value of the DATABASE_URL, it should begin with 'postgres://'...

 34) Exit edit screen